Updated: Sep 29

 44. BTS- Dope (2015)

-Dope was one of the first K-Pop songs that caught my attention.
-The iconic brass riff is the star, but let's not forget the rapping and the track's undisputed energy.
+Dope was one of the first K-Pop songs that caught my attention for good reasons.
+From the iconic sax riff to the rapping to the undisputed energy, it's no wonder it attracted many newcomers.

 43. Seventeen- Mansae (2015)

 Following the incredible debut, Seventeen improved upon it by delivering the remarkably fun Mansae.
 It regained the foundation of its debut, this time presenting more potent energy.

 42. Snuper- Back:Hug (2017)

 In a year that saw K-Pop embracing tropical house, Back:Hug stands as the most innovative and exciting material.
 The two-part chorus is captivating, presenting classic vocal melodies followed by a mesmerizing synthesizer.